Topsham planners OK site plan for new Mt. Ararat High School

 Site work is to begin next spring, ramping up during the summer on the current track/competition field and the baseball field.

-“Where the (competition) field is, and the parking lot, is essentially where the school’s going to go,” Hodge explained.
+“Where the (competition) field is, and the parking lot, is essentially where the school’s going to go,” Hodge said.
 “Where the baseball field is, is essentially where the parking’s going to go.”

-In cases where a dedicated sports field will be impacted, Athletic Director Geoff Godo has made arrangements for alternate locations, Hodge said.
+In cases where a dedicated sports field will be affected, Athletic Director Geoff Godo has made arrangements for alternate locations, Hodge said.

 The new competition field will host a variety of sports, including football, soccer, lacrosse, track and field hockey.
 With different colored lines differentiating the separate sports areas, “it’ll kind of look like a mishmash, but it’s really the most effective way to get all the sports into that one prime playing area,” Hodge said.

 The new baseball field has been graded, with loam spread and the infield outlined.
-While seeding had been aimed for last month, in order to start grass growing, thanks to the Oct.
-30-31 wind and rain storm “we were fighting soil erosion,” he noted.
+While seeding had been aimed for last month in order to start grass growing, because of the wind and rain storm at the end of October, “we were fighting soil erosion,” he said.

 Crooker has prepared the site for winter, putting down hay to prevent erosion during the season.
 Work will commence next spring, followed by a full season of growing.
 Because construction of the new school will not disrupt the existing baseball field for spring 2018 sports, the existing field could still be used, Hodge said.